We welcome you to the official Vermont Area Al-Anon and Alateen website.

 Al-Anon/Alateen is a fellowship of relatives and friends of alcoholics who share their experience, strength, and hope in order to solve their common problems.
 We believe that alcoholism is a family illness and that changed attitudes can aid recovery.

 No advance notice is needed – you are welcome!

 Take a look at a brief video (available in English, Spanish, and French) about what Al-Anon has to offer.
 If you’d like to speak to an Al-Anon member, call our answering service (866-972-5266), and an Al-Anon member will call you back.

 Is Al-Anon for you?

-Our 20-question self-quizzes can help you decide if Al-Anon may be of help for you.
-Select a quiz below, and ask yourself the questions.
-If you identify with so
+Our 20-question self-quizzes can help you decide.
+Click on a quiz below, and ask yourself the questions.

 Alateen is a fellowship of young Al-Anon members, usually teenagers, whose lives have been affected by someone else’s drinking.
 You can use these 20 questions to help you decide whether Alateen is for you.
 You can also learn more about Alateen here and on our Alateen webpage.

 Face-to-face Alateen meetings in Vermont are temporarily cancelled, but Alateens can now attend virtual meetings — check out when and how!
 And Alateens are always welcome at all Al-Anon meetings.